weaveworks/policy-agent/docs/policy.md

 ## Policy Library

-Here is the Weaveworks [Policy Library](https://github.com/weaveworks/policy-library)
+Weaveworks offers an extensive policy library to Weave GitOps Enterprise customers.
+The library contains over 100 policies that cover security, best practices, and standards like SOC2, GDPR, PCI-DSS, HIPAA, Mitre Attack and more.

 ## Tenant Policy

 It is used in [Multi Tenancy](https://docs.gitops.weave.works/docs/enterprise/multi-tenancy/) feature in [Weave GitOps Enterprise](https://docs.gitops.weave.works/docs/enterprise/intro/)

 Tenant policies has a special tag `tenancy`.

 ## Mutating Resources